Inklingo

 humilde

-This means 'humble' or 'unpretentious,' often referring to a person's background or a lifestyle that is not luxurious.
+This word describes a lack of luxury, pretense, or social standing, often referring to a person's background or a modest lifestyle.

 A small, unpainted wooden cottage with a single window and a simple stone path leading to the door, surrounded by green grass.